Beliefs And Worries Which Sustain Shyness, Insecurity, And Social Anxiety

 "I'm 100% responsible for other people's reactions"

 When someone responds to you in a certain way it often says more about them than you.
 They may not seem like they want to chat with you because their mother is sick, they just failed an assignment, they're simply a rude person, or they're shy and uncomfortable themselves.
 Many people know this and don't take it too personally when a social interaction doesn't go according to plan.
-That's not to say they don't think about what they could have done better next time, but even the smoothest, most likable person won't be able to win with everyone they talk to.
+That's not to say they don't think about what they could have done better next time, but even the smoothest, most likable person won't be able to win with everyone.
 More socially insecure people can feel that if someone doesn't react well to them then it's all their fault because they did something wrong.
 They assume if someone seems distracted or bored in a conversation it must be because they were so dull and easy to ignore.

 Beliefs which exaggerate the difficulty of social interaction